How to Find an Equivalent Spare Part Safely

 • Equipment design requirement

-If there is any doubt, the part should be reviewed by a qualified engineer or OEM.
+Therefore, every alternative item should be reviewed by a qualified maintenance engineer before purchase or installation.

 • Part name